faeezshaikh/turboarb2/README.md

 Nice to have:
 1. Ionic Cloud - Push Notification
-2. Phone back button give warning - about to abort

 3. Slides on login to walk through

 Till ! # 67 from pdf

+2. Phone back button give warning - about to abort
+In Explanation Modal: Show correct answer also.
+Populate All Exams
 Disable Prev, Next messages on last first items.
 Warning message before 'Submit'
 Toast for Social sharing